dreoporto/xandly5/README.md

 The lyrics produced by these models can be considered imperfect yet hopefully inspirational.
 They are consistent with each model's genre thanks to the word predictions; sometimes they rhyme.
 Xandly5 output is not random, since this would produce different results with each submission.
 The same exact text input to the same model, with the same word count and grouping parameters, will produce the same output, which can then be used as a springboard for ideas.

-Dolly Parton and her fellow songwriters will not be out of a job anytime soon.
-Thank goodness.
-Humanity needs them, now and always.
-Especially now.

 ## Xandly5 Architecture

 <p align="center">